danielschwensen/danielschwensen.github.io/_posts/2023-07-03-How-to-list-the-content-of-a-Glacier-vault.md

 categories: Cloud
 tags: AWS Glacier CLI
 ---
+Want a quick look at what's inside your AWS Glacier vault?
+Retrieving an inventory is easier than you might think.
+This post walks you through the simple steps to initiate an inventory-retrieval job and download your vault's contents.

-You need to initiate a job to retrieve an inventory of a vault.
+First you need to initiate a job to retrieve an inventory of a vault.

 Here is the general process: